Home E Our Teaching Approach

 Learning Strategies for Life

-Our aim is to provide all children with techniques that they can apply throughout their lives.
-We have developed our own set of transformative strategies over the last forty years to support everything from memory to emotional regulation.
-From telling the time to times-tables.
+To do this, we have developed our own set of transformative strategies to support everything from memory to emotional regulation.
 These strategies are taught early and reinforced daily in classroom practice.

 Max’s Story